nicklockwood/GLView/README.md

 The GLView library currently includes the following classes:

+- GLUtils - this is a collection of useful class extensions and global methods that are used by the GLView library.

 - GLView - this is a general-purpose UIView subclass for displaying OpenGL graphics on screen.
 It doesn't display anything by default, but if you are familiar with OpenGL you can use it for raw OpenGL drawing.

 - GLImage - this is a class for loading image files as OpenGL textures.
 It supports all the same image formats as UIImage, as well as a number of PVR image formats.